Explore social issues in context. Have fun working together as a group!

 - Friday, February 12th, 12-2pm

 Applications are due Wednesday, February 17th at 11:59pm.
-Check back in the Spring semester for an application link!
+Check back in the life application link on Wednesday, February 10!

 How to Get Involved

 - Apply as an individual to join one of our spring teams.
 We’ll take care of the details, cover the cost of participation, and set up the community partnership.